-Why is open banking important in lettings? [+ free tenant resource]
+Why is open banking important for letting agents?

 The growth in open banking opportunities comes at the right time for letting agents.
-Landlord costs are rising, with increasing legislation to comply with, changing customer expectations and the impact of the pandemic.
+Landlord costs are rising, with increasing legislation to comply with, and changing customer expectations.

 What is open banking?

 Open banking securely opened up banking data (such as transactions, credit cards, loans, etc.) to authorised third parties.